 A significant downgrade in the credit ratings of GSI's counterparties could also have a negative impact on GSI's results.
 While in many cases GSI is permitted to require additional collateral from counterparties that experience financial difficulty, disputes may arise as to the amount of collateral GSI is entitled to receive and the value of pledged assets.
 The termination of contracts and the foreclosure on collateral may subject GSI to claims for the improper exercise of its rights.
-Default rates, downgrades and disputes with counterparties as to the valuation of collateral increase significantly in times of market stress and illiquidity.
+Default rates, downgrades and disputes with counterparties as to the valuation of collateral typically increase significantly in times of market stress, increased volatility and illiquidity.

-(ix) Risks related to the composition of GSI's client base
+(x) Risks relating to composition of client base

 GSI's client base is not the same as that of its major competitors.
 GSI's businesses may have a higher or lower percentage of clients in certain industries or markets than some or all of its competitors.
-Therefore, unfavorable industry developments or market conditions affecting certain industries or markets may result in GSI's businesses underperforming relative to similar businesses of a competitor if its businesses have a higher concentration of clients in such industries or markets.
-For example, GSI's market-making businesses have a higher percentage of clients with actively managed assets than its competitors and such clients have been disproportionately affected by the low levels of volatility.
+Therefore, unfavourable industry developments or market conditions affecting certain industries or markets have resulted in the past and may result in the future in GSI's businesses underperforming relative to similar businesses of a competitor if its businesses have a higher concentration of clients in such industries or markets.

-Correspondingly, favourable or simply less adverse developments or market conditions involving industries or markets in a business where GSI has a lower concentration of clients in such industry or market may also result in GSI underperforming relative to a similar business of a competitor that has a higher concentration of clients in such industry or market.
+Correspondingly, favourable or simply less adverse developments or market conditions involving industries or markets in a business where GSI has a lower concentration of clients in such industry or market have also resulted in the past and may result in the future in GSI underperforming relative to a similar business of a competitor that has a higher concentration of clients in such industry or market.
 For example, GSI has a smaller corporate client base in its market-making businesses than many of its peers and therefore GSI's competitors may benefit more from increased activity by corporate clients.

-(x) Risks related to derivative transactions
+(xi) Risks relating to derivative transactions